 Developing your capacity for leadership isn’t the same as developing your capability.
 Advancing your capacity extends your ability to make sense of the complexity that surrounds you and influences the way that you construct meaning within complexity.

-Taking another analogy, Nick Petrie imagines the mind as a cup.
+Nick Petrie imagines the mind as a cup.
 Existing leadership advice and development is horizontally focused – pouring new content into the leader, focused on the jobs and capabilities already discussed.
 For new leaders this is helpful and necessary, but the CEOs and leaders of the future will be the ones who don’t just fill up their cup, but make it bigger, allowing them to think and act in more complex, systemic, and interdependent ways.
 This is Vertical Development, and it’s what’s needed to really help leaders lead people and build businesses in a VUCA world.

 Developing your capacity for leadership